 1/4 cup chopped green onions

-In a large stockpot, heat SOOC Red Cayenne Chili Olive Oil and add onion, minced garlic and chopped celery.
+In a large stockpot, heat Cayenne Chili Olive Oil and add onion, minced garlic and chopped celery.
 Saute until vegetables are softened.

 Drain and rinse black beans.
 Add beans to vegetable mixture along with 1 cup of water and broth.
 Bring to boil; reduce heat and simmer.